 The actual formulation of Botox includes several protective proteins, which allows the effects of Botox to last slightly longer than Dysport or Xeomin.
 This also makes the onset of results a little delayed, usually around 3-7 days, with full results seen at 14 days.
 Side effects include redness or swelling at the injection site and discomfort, but these effects fade within a day or two.

 Dysport was approved by the FDA in 20095, making it the second neuromodulator available in the US.
 It’s manufactured by Galderma, makers of the Restylane family of dermal fillers.
 Dysport has gained a reputation for allowing for more natural movement.
 However, Dysport is mixed differently per unit than Botox and Xeomin, and this often leads to a more diffuse or thin application of the product.
 Used properly, Dysport can achieve the same wonderful results we get from Botox for wrinkle relaxation.
-This is the reason behind more movement – less product is typically used by uneducated injectors, leading to poor results.
 Since Reflections believes a natural-looking result includes natural movement and because our expert injectors completely understand the ratio and differences between Dysport and Botox, our results tend to be equivalent between these two products.
 We typically recommend Dysport to patients in cases of known allergic reaction to Botox or loss of Botox reactivity.
 It’s why it’s so important to tell your doctor about any allergic reactions or past treatment.

 Learn MoreXeomin

-Xeomin is the newest neuromodulator and botulinum toxin product to come onto the market, receiving FDA approval in 2011.
+Xeomin has now been on the market since 2011.
 This “naked Botox” doesn’t carry any protective proteins, making it the purest form of neuromodulator.
 The theory behind this formulation is that there will be fewer reactions and allergies without these carrier proteins.
-We have, very rarely, seen patients with reactions, or lack thereof, to Botox.
 Xeomin is manufactured by Merz, which also makes Radiesse.
 Like Botox, Xeomin can also treat medical conditions like cervical dystonia, upper limb spasticity, and migraines.
+Xeomin is ideal for those who may have developed antibodies or resistance to Botox/Dysport.

 In the rare circumstance that someone is allergic to Botox and Dysport, Xeomin is the desired product to use.
 There may be some bruising, swelling, or injection site pain, but it’s usually minimal and fades in a day or two.